-Required Content: Articulate the strategic direction of the program and the expected hallmarks of success, including, as relevant, national and/or international distinction and rankings, taking into consideration the strengths and areas to strengthen identified in Section VII as well as disciplinary and institutional priorities and directions.
-Planning should reflect on enrollment trends in the program and prospective growth, necessary institutional support of graduate students (i.e. funding), goals for student learning, student success, areas to be strengthened as identified by learning outcomes assessment, diversity, current student/faculty ratios and necessary institutional support.
-This section will also describe the relationship between the program's proposed strategic directions and campus academic planning, discuss any implications for closely related programs, and the extent to which necessary resources will align with campus priorities.
+Content: Articulate the strategic direction of the program taking into consideration the strengths and areas to strengthen identified in Section VII as well as disciplinary and institutional priorities and directions.
+Planning should reflect on enrollment trends in the program and prospective growth, goals for student learning, student success, and diversity, current student/faculty ratios, and necessary institutional support.
+This section will demonstrate the relationship between the program's goals and UC Merced's mission, discuss implications for strengthening closely related programs, institutional plans and priorities, and campus goals for student success, including persistence, diversity, the Hallmarks of Baccalaureate Degrees at UC Merced, and timely degree progress.
 Programs may benefit from making comparisons to peer programs, including aspirational peers.
-Programs are encouraged to identify, as relevant, any issues they would like to see specifically addressed by the review team.
+This section may also include any issue the program wants to bring up that would be helpful to the external review team.

-Note: If in the course of the self-study a program begins to think about changes to its program of study, we recommend that these be outlined here, but not submitted to GC for review until after the action plan has been completed.
+Note: If in the course of the self-study a program begins to think about changes to its curriculum, we recommend that these be outlined here, but not submitted to UGC for review until after the site visit has been completed.

-Appendix materials that may be useful to reference in this section: Relevant institutional and/or program or unit planning documents.
+Supporting Documents: Relevant institutional and/or program or unit planning documents.

-X. Recommended Supporting Documents and Data:
+X. Recommended Supporting Documents: